 In cases where water source is heavily laden with multiple contaminants, it may be necessary to filter the water twice, changing filter types between treatments based on the table above.

-Note: Best practice is to always place the carbon block filter after the ceramic filter.
+Note: Best practice is to always place the activated carbon filter after the ceramic or Nanoceram filter.
 This prevents the carbon filter from becoming potentially contaminated and prevents premature fouling of the ceramic filter due to shedding of small carbon particles during the initial phase of filtration.
+The activated carbon filter does not remove/reduce bacteria and cysts.